 Relocation or Migration?

-A data center relocation is physically moving your current data center equipment to a new location—either a different room within the current building or a new physical address.
+A data centre relocation means physically moving your current data centre equipment to a new location: either a different room within the current building or a new physical address.
 At this initial stage of the move, you will need to evaluate your future footprint by size, spacing, ventilation and power load capabilities.
 Ask yourself what will be different at the new location.
 Identify what additional cabling and/or network equipment may be needed.
-You will need to coordinate proper shutdown and de-installation, shipping preparation, installation and create a thorough testing plan.
+You will need to coordinate proper shutdown and de-installation, shipping preparation and installation and create a thorough testing plan.

 What are your insurance options?
 You may be in a position to self-insure.
 If not, consider a rider to your existing insurance to cover the value of the equipment being moved.
 In some cases, vendor insurance may be available; however, it is relatively expensive.
 The insurance offered by the mover is typically not a good choice.

-Careful planning of a relocation minimizes the risk of software and hardware failures during transit and failures due to improper re-cabling.
-Paying attention to details such as time zones, arranging for escort badges in advance, taking the extra time to reconfirm the schedule with the delivery truck timeframe, reconfirming that all technicians involved have reviewed and understand the project plan, and covering all safety concerns will contribute to smoother execution and a successful move.
+Careful planning of a relocation minimises the risk of software and hardware failures during transit and failures due to improper re-cabling.
+Paying attention to details such as time zones, arranging for escort badges in advance, taking the extra time to reconfirm the schedule with the delivery lorry time frame, reconfirming that all technicians involved have reviewed and understand the project plan and covering all safety concerns will contribute to smoother execution and a successful move.

-If your strategy includes purchasing or leasing similar servers for a new data center, a migration may be preferred.
+If your strategy includes purchasing or leasing similar servers for a new data centre, a migration may be preferred.
 A migration is the process of transferring data between computer systems or between storage devices (regardless of location).
-A migration minimizes downtime for environments with strict SLAs and provides a quick, reliable back-out should the migration fail.
-Keeping your existing data center running can provide you with a staging or disaster recovery site and a migration gives you off-line time to build and test the new environment.
+A migration minimises downtime for environments with strict SLAs and provides a quick, reliable back-out should the migration fail.
+Keeping your existing data centre running can provide you with a staging or disaster recovery site and a migration gives you off-line time to build and test the new environment.

 Creating a Project Plan

 A project plan is a must-have.
 Here are our key suggestions: